Menu

 Years 1 and 2

 Pupils will build on their phonic knowledge from Reception class.
 They will start the year revising sounds taught at the end of the previous year and develop their phonic knowledge learning alternate pronunciations for letters.
-This will develop into learning spelling patterns in Year 2.
-They will also continue to develop their understanding of what they have read through guided and whole class reading sessions.
+This will develop into learning spelling patterns in Year 2 following on from ELS Phonics to ELS Spelling.
+They will also continue to develop their understanding of what they have read through whole class reading sessions.

 Years 3 to 6

-For those children who need to continue to develop their phonic skills, lessons will take place in year 3.
+For those children who need to continue to develop their phonic skills, lessons will take place in years 3 and 4.
+ELS Progress follows on from the ELS Phonics Programme in EYFS and KS1.

 Pupils will develop the comprehension aspect of reading through Reading VIPERS.
 These are the key areas which we feel children need to know and understand in order to improve their comprehension of texts.